nhatthaiquang-agilityio/dotnet3.0-gRPC/README.md

-# gRPC And ASP.NET 3.0
+# gRPC And .NET 3.0
-Example with gRPC and ASP NET 3.0
+Example with gRPC and .NET 3.0

 ## Requirements
-+ ASP NET Core 3.0
++ DOT NET Core 3.0
 + gRPC

 ### Structures